A Letter to Doris, the Mistress

 You think being chosen in secret means being chosen in truth.

-You think the lies he told you sound different from the lies he told me.
+You think the lies he told you (which were many) sound different from the lies he told me.

 But let me offer you a truth now, you’ll eventually learn the hard way: